Peaceful Black Lives Matter Protests Continue in San Diego County for 6th Day - Times of San Diego

 with a small monthly contribution

-The Black Lives Matter protest started around 2 p.m., and was slated to include a march in Eastlake, according to organizers.

-Chula Vista Mayor Mary Casillas Salas and a group of uniformed officers was seen kneeling with the protesters at one point during the event.
+A Black Lives Matter protest started around 2 p.m. in Chula Vista.
+The city’s mayor, Mary Casillas Salas, and a group of uniformed officers were seen kneeling with the protesters at one point during the event.

-In the North County, a demonstration was planned for Thursday evening near Oceanside City Hall, while in San Diego, a youth-led group began assembling about 5 p.m. near San Diego Police Department headquarters in the 1400 block of Broadway.
+In North County, a demonstration was being organized near Oceanside City Hall, while in San Diego, a youth-led group began assembling about 5 p.m. near San Diego Police Department headquarters in the 1400 block of Broadway.

 After enough protesters — many wearing face masks as a precaution against the coronavirus — had gathered to cover several blocks adjacent to the police station, the chanting, shouting and sign-carrying group began marching to the west on F Street.